Curton/freexx/README.md

-# freexx
+## freexx
-A SS management panel base on docker.
+#A SS management panel base on docker.

-Build on Spring boot
+Build on Spring Boot